Skip to main content

 Third Level Graduate Visa- 1G Visa

-Students graduating from third level institutions in Ireland may apply for the Third Level Scheme.
+Students graduating from third level institutions in Ireland may apply for the Third Level Graduate Programme.
 The student may be issued with permission to remain in Ireland for up to 24 months working or searching for work.
 No work permit is required when availing of the Third Level Graduate Scheme often referred to as the Graduate visa.

 When can I apply?